-RTEMS_SUCCESSFUL - current time obtained successfully
+RTEMS_SUCCESSFUL - clock tick processed successfully

 This directive announces to RTEMS that a system clock tick has occurred.
 The directive is usually called from the timer interrupt ISR of the local processor.
 This directive maintains the system date and time, decrements timers for delayed tasks, timeouts, rate monotonic periods, and implements timeslicing.